 InVivo Therapeutics Corporation ("InVivo") was incorporated on November 28, 2005 under the laws of the State of Delaware.
 On October 26, 2010, InVivo completed a reverse merger transaction (the "Merger") with InVivo Therapeutics Holdings Corporation (formerly Design Source, Inc.), a publicly traded company incorporated under the laws of the State of Nevada.
 InVivo became a wholly owned subsidiary of InVivo Therapeutics, which continues to operate the business of InVivo.
 As part of the Merger, InVivo Therapeutics issued 31,147,190 shares of its common stock, par value \$0.00001 per share (the "Common Stock"), to the holders of InVivo common stock on October 26, 2010 on a 13.7706 for 1 basis in exchange for the 2,261,862 outstanding common shares of InVivo.
-All of the issued and outstanding options to purchase shares of InVivo common stock, converted, respectively, into options and new bridge warrants to purchase shares of our Common Stock.
+All of the issued and outstanding options to purchase shares of InVivo common stock, and the issued and outstanding bridge warrants to purchase shares of InVivo common stock, converted, respectively, into options and new bridge warrants to purchase shares of our Common Stock.